 Cleveland Clinic is a non-profit academic medical center.
 Advertising on our site helps support our mission.
 We do not endorse non-Cleveland Clinic products or services.
 Policy

-Supervised physical therapy is a crucial element of rehabilitation and can be the determining factor in a patient’s return to work or eligibility for vocational training.
-About 70 percent to 80 percent of patients need three to six months of therapy, which must be supervised to prevent re-injury from improperly executed movements.
+Supervised physical therapy is a crucial element of rehabilitation in any injury case and can be the determining factor in a patient’s return to work and daily activities.
+Depending on the pain, about 70 to 80% of patients need three to six months of therapy, which must be supervised to prevent re-injury from improperly executed movements.

 At the end of the day, it is important to stay active and stretch in order to prevent these painful incidents from happening.
 Always seek a medical professional’s opinion for reassurance, treatment and expectations for the future.

 — Internist and pain management specialist Philippe Berenger, MD.